-The NAR Appraisal Summit: Fair Housing Issues in Real Estate Appraisal took place virtually August 5, 2020 from 4:00pm – 5:00pm EDT.
-A recording of the event will be available on this page soon.
+The NAR Appraisal Summit: Fair Housing Issues in Real Estate Appraisal took place virtually on August 5, 2020 from 4:00pm to 5:00pm EDT.

 Owning a home is the dream of most American households.
 It is well documented that homeownership provides wealth to the inhabitants, but also helps ensure the financial stability of future generations as well.